davidreklaw/PythonProjects/WebScraping/README.md

 - The biggest challenge was the fact that there were multiple tables to pull information from unlike the previous script that was pulling information from just a single table.
 And since the different tables didn't have a summery tag or a differentiating tag for each table I had to get a little creative.

 Differences:
-- Using **BeautifulSoup** and **Pandas**, is that Pandas uses can automatically pull all the tables separately and **all** of the information in those tables and displays it easily in the console.
+- Using **BeautifulSoup** and **Pandas**, the difference is that Pandas can automatically pull all the tables separately and **all** of the information in those tables and displays it easily in the console.
 Also, for relay participants and splits for the athletes, Pandas pull that information when BeautifulSoup does not.

 BeautifulSoup: